 Sedum Plants For Sale Online

-Using Sedum Plants in the landscape
+Using Sedum Plants in the Landscape

 Most sedums like to be planted in full sun, but some low-growing sedum groundcover varieties can tolerate up to part shade.
 Avoid planting sedum varieties next to larger bushes that can block sun exposure.
-Smaller ground cover varieties of sedum can be grown in a pot used as a "spiller" in mixed containers to soften the edge of the pot.
+Smaller ground cover varieties of sedum can be grown in a pot and used as a "spiller" in mixed containers to soften the edge of the pot.

-Because of their drought-tolerance, many types of sedums are used in xeriscape gardening.
+Because of their drought tolerance, many types of sedums are used in xeriscape gardening.
 Xeriscaping is a type of gardening in which the landscape is designed to thrive with little to no additional water other than what nature provides.
 Sedums also do well in rock gardens and will cascade over the sides of rock or stone borders.

-Planting companions for Sedums:
+Planting Companions for Sedums:

-Dwarf Fountain Grass: these grasses pair well with sedums due to their short size.
-They won't overtake and hide the sedums and their dark green foliage highlights the soft pink flowers of sedums.
+Dwarf Fountain Grass: These grasses pair well with sedums due to their short size.
+They won't overtake and hide the sedums, and their dark green foliage highlights the soft pink flowers of sedums.

-Daylilies: Daylilies also share the bloom time with sedums and again the pink flowers pair well with many varieties of daylilies.
+Daylilies: Daylilies also share the bloom time with sedums, and again the pink flowers pair well with many varieties of daylilies.